btcven/locha-mesh-chat/CONTRIBUTING.md

 ### Start a new change
 Before you start making modifications, run these commands to create a new branch that is synchronized with dev:

-     git fetch --all # download the branches in the repository. git checkout dev # changes you to the dev branch if you are not in it. git pull origin dev # to synchronize the dev branch locally. git checkout -b featureNameYouWantToDo # creates a new branch synchronized with dev. git push pr featureNameYouWantToDo # fan your change to GitHub
+    git fetch --all # Download the branches in the repository. git checkout dev # it changes you to the dev branch in case you are not in it git pull origin dev # to synchronize the dev branch locally. git checkout -b featureNameYouWantToDo # create a new branch synchronized with dev. git push pr featureNameYouWantToDo # upload your change to github

 make some changes